E-textiles: Healthcare

-Vital Sign Monitoring
+Vital sign monitoring

 E-textiles can be used to monitor vital signs through integrated electronics.
 Sensors embedded in fabrics can track parameters such as heart rate, respiratory rate, and temperature.
 The integration of sensors allows patients to wear non-invasive garments that provide real-time data to healthcare providers, enabling earlier detection of health issues and remote patient monitoring.
 Sensor technologies such as conductive yarns and printed electronics have been adapted for flexible and washable fabrics suitable for daily use.

-Chronic Disease Management
+Chronic disease management

 E-textiles are used in the management of chronic diseases such as diabetes.
 These e-textiles assist in monitoring biomarkers like glucose, lactate, and cortisol by analyzing the wearer's sweat through integrated sensors.
 Monitoring biomarkers through e-textiles has been reported as a less invasive alternative to blood tests.
 Sweat contains biochemical information that reflects metabolic and stress-related changes in the body, which can serve as a medium for continuous health assessment.

-Assistive Technologies
+Assistive technologies

 E-textiles are used in assistive technology for individuals with disabilities.
 These textiles can incorporate sensors, actuators, and communication modules to help address challenges related to mobility, perception, and communication.
 For example, e-textiles equipped with motion and muscle sensors can assist in physical rehabilitation by tracking limb movement and providing feedback during stroke recovery.
 Similarly, tactile and auditory e-textile systems can be used to support people with visual impairments by translating Braille into speech.
 Integrating these functions into clothing can reduce bulk and weight compared to external equipment and allows continuous support during daily activities.